 On a nutrition label, sugar may appear under many names — more than 50, actually.
 Some of the most common ones include cane sugar, evaporated cane juice, corn syrup, high-fructose corn syrup, raw sugar and crystal solids.
 And, don't forget brown sugar, honey, maple syrup and brown rice syrup.

 The 2015 Dietary Guidelines recommends Americans limit added sugars to no more than 10 percent of their daily calorie needs.
 That's about 12 teaspoons (48 grams of sugar) on a 2,000-calorie diet.
 But for kids — especially little kids, who may only need 1,200 to 1,400 calories per day — it's even less.
-The American Heart Association recommends three to four teaspoons for young kids, and five to eight teaspoons for pre-teens and teens.
-(There are about four grams of sugar in one teaspoon, so a food with 16 grams of sugar has four teaspoons.)

 But, rather than obsessing over grams and teaspoons, focus on reducing added sugar intake by limiting products that contain it.

 Some sources of added sugar are easy to spot, such as: